When you work on Zulip code, there are three working copies of the Zulip git repo that you are generally concerned with:

 - You may fork the official Zulip repo to your GitHub fork.

-- You may fetch commits from the offical Zulip repo to your local copy.
+- You may fetch commits from the official Zulip repo to your local copy.

 - You occasionally may fetch commits from your forked copy.

 Sometimes you want to publish commits.
-Here are scenarios:
+Here are some scenarios:

 - You push code from your local copy to your GitHub fork.
 (You usually want to put the commit on a feature branch.)

 - You submit a PR to the official Zulip repo.